ronboger/ronboger.github.io/about.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p> -->

 Hey there!
 My name is Ron Boger.
 Currently I'm a researcher in the [VisionLab](http://vision.jhu.edu) at Johns Hopkins University.
+My research focuses primarily on methods for unsupervised machine learning, particularly at the intersection of subspace clustering and compressed sensing.
 I completed my Master's studies in Computer Science at Johns Hopkins University in May 2017, where I also concurrently did my undergraduate studies in Biomedical Engineering and Mathematics.
-The focus of my research is unsupervised machine learning, particularly at the intersection of subspace clustering and compressed sensing.

 <!-- My research interests include non-convex optimization, sparsity, compressed sensing, deep learning, subspace clustering -->